The Best Errors & Omissions Insurance Companies for 2026

 Liability claims typically fall into one of the following buckets:

-• Negligence – When one party’s failure to exercise appropriate care leads another party to experience harm.
+- Negligence — When one party’s failure to exercise a reasonable standard of care leads to another party’s harm.

-• Strict liability – When a party is held legally responsible even without fault or criminal intent in their actions.
+- Strict liability — When a party is held legally responsible for damages regardless of fault or intent, such as in cases involving defective products or ultra-hazardous activities.

 As a result, almost all businesses face liability risks, especially in the construction and real estate industry.
-A project that doesn’t meet local building code, an architectural drawing with a critical design flaw, a job that misses a deadline established in the contract, an employee who is not paid the prevailing wage, or a mishandled real estate transaction are all examples of the types of mistakes that could cause harm to a client or customer and lead to a liability suit.
+A project that doesn’t meet local building code, an architectural drawing with a critical design flaw, a job that misses a deadline established in the contract, or a mishandled real estate transaction are all examples of the types of professional mistakes that could cause harm to a client or customer and lead to a liability suit.

 The financial risks to a business of liability claims are substantial.
 Even if a company is not found liable, it can still face legal costs just from responding to claims brought against them.
 Compensatory and punitive damages can quickly add up, especially in construction, when the costs of repairing or replacing work or compensating for physical injuries can be high.
 These risks make it important for construction and real estate professionals to minimize behavior that could lead to claims and to consider insurance coverage to reduce their exposure to costs associated with liability claims.

 Insurers offer a range of coverage options designed to safeguard businesses from liability claims.
-For example, a general liability policy is considered essential for most businesses, providing protection against common personal injury and property damage claims.
+For example, a general liability policy is considered essential (and often required) for most businesses, providing protection against common bodily injury and property damage claims.
 However, for professionals in fields such as architecture, contracting, and real estate, errors and omissions insurance, also known as professional liability insurance, is one of the most important policies available.

 Any business providing services or advice is susceptible to legal action if a client alleges harm resulting from the provided services.
 Given the high frequency of professional liability claims in the construction and real estate sectors, E&O insurance assumes a crucial role in safeguarding businesses engaged in these activities.